 The strings come with a lovely low action out of the box.
 The frets are cleanly finished on the edges of the rosewood fingerboard, making it incredibly comfortable to play.
 If you’re playing a lot on the higher frets, it may not be the most comfortable.

 The Schaller machineheads gave no issues whatsoever, and held in tune right throughout the review.

 While there’s no question that its playability is superior, you can’t help but feel that it might feel like a “special occasions” instrument, for important shows and recording sessions, rather than an instrument that you can just run around, and have a good time with.
 It might be too good for having at a practice session with beer and pizza all over the place.

 That may be a sticking point for some players.
-Sure, it’s enjoyable to play something that sounds so great, but you may not be able to help getting precious about it, which may detract from the fun aspect of playing.
+Sure, it’s enjoyable to play something that sounds so great, but you may not be able to help to get precious about it, which may detract from the fun aspect of playing.

 Very high-quality parts and construction

 Stunning classic rock tones for a seven-string

 |Some players may find it too nice to play